21dotco/two1-python/docs/source/two1.wallet.rst

 The 21 Machine Wallet (``two1.wallet``)
 ===========================================
-The wallet module within the 21 Bitcoin Library (``two1.wallet``) provides a fully-functional HD wallet that integrates with the bitcoin mined by a 21 Mining Chip and is optimized for machine-to-machine transactions.
+The wallet module within the 21 Bitcoin Library (``two1.wallet``) provides a fully-functional HD wallet that integrates with 21 and is optimized for machine-to-machine transactions.
 The wallet conforms to both `BIP-32
 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_ and
 `BIP-44